Code-Institute-Submissions/Jnaesi-groovy-chicken_SepResub/README.md

 ## Description

-A web page about a restaurant that is located in sweden where you can reserve a table on and see what its about.
+A web page about a restaurant that is located in sweden where you can reserve a table on and see how the restaurant looks and what its all about.

 ## Table of Contents (Optional)
 - [Preview](#preview)